axibase/axibase-collector-docs/jobs/mqtt.md

 ## TEXT Settings

-If TEXT message format is selected, you should specify freemarker expression to **Command Template** field for mapping message text to ATSD network command.
+If TEXT message format is selected, you must specify freemarker expression to **Command Template** field for mapping message text to ATSD network command.

 ### Variables